Duo Multi-Factor Authentication (MFA)

 More Information

-- Where do I go to install the app on my Mobile Device?
+- Where do I go to install the app on my smart device?

-- Do I need a smartphone to use Duo?
+- Do I need a mobile phone to use Duo?

-A smartphone is the easiest and most convenient way to use DUO, but If you have no smartphone, your smartphone is too old (iOS 10 and older or Android 5 and older), or you would prefer not to use your personal smartphone with the Duo Mobile app, you may request a hardware token (key fob) to use instead.
+Although a mobile smartphone is the easiest and most convenient way to use DUO, you may also connect the Duo Mobile application using a tablet.
+If you have no smartphone or tablet, your smartphone is too old (iOS 10 and older or Android 5 and older), or you would prefer not to use your personal smartphone with the Duo Mobile app, you may request a hardware token (key fob) to use instead.
 Please make arrangements to go to the helpdesk to request a key fob.
 Make sure to bring your campus ID when you come to pick it up.

 Faculty/Staff : helpdesk@csusm.edu